Code-Institute-Submissions/milestone-01/README.md

 - Click 'Video' button will scroll the page to the Video carousel page
 - Click 'Contact' button will scroll the page to the Contact Form page

 #### Music Page tests
 - Under Album, Singles and EPs section, click the album artworks will open Amazon website for that particular album/single in new tab
-- Under Top Songs section, click the play button will play the audio clip for few seconds.
+- Under Cover Songs section, click the play button should play the embedded audio clips from Spotify.

 #### Video Page tests
 - Click the left & right arrows in the carousel will show previous and next video.
 - Click the play button in the center of the image will play the video
-- Click the indicators will go slide the carousel to the correct carousel item (1st indicator will slide to 1st item, 2nd indicator to 2nd item and so on)
+- Click the indicators will go slide the carousel to the correct carousel item (1st indicator will slide to 1st item, 2nd indicator to 2nd item and so on).

 ### Contact Page tests
 The form is not functioning since there is no back-end script to handle the request.
 It is out of the scope of this project.
 But the basic form validation (with Javascript) should work as follows:
 - Submitting the empty form will show error messages in red about the required fields
 - Submitting the form with an invalid or empty name or email address or message will show a relevant error messages in red.
 - Submitting the form with all valid inputs will do nothing.
 It will show the valid messageg in green and the page might just reload.

 ## Deployment